5 Steps for Selecting the Right ERP System for Your Business

 Selecting an enterprise resource planning (ERP) system is no small decision.

-It can be challenging to know how to select an ERP system.
+What's the best way to choose the right ERP system?
 A quick search conjures up an endless list of software and vendors, all of whom are vying for your attention.
 How can organizations be sure they’ve found the right match?

-We’re here to help you take the guesswork out of the process by sharing five steps that can help businesses select the right ERP system.
+Following are five steps to help take the guesswork out of the process when selecting an ERP system.

 Never miss an opportunity to grow and improve your business.
-Stay on top of business insights by subscribing to our NetSuite blog.
+Stay on top of business and industry news with NetSuite insights from Crowe specialists.

-Some questions leaders can ask to reveal pain points within their organization include:
+Leaders can ask questions about the following areas to reveal pain points in their organization.

 • Financial reporting.
 How will we gain reliable financial reporting that is both accurate and timely?